dylanrush/categorical-sectional/readme.md

 Set this to `true` if you would like the weather stations to change colors based on the time of day.

-If you are using WS2801 or PWM based lights, then this is a gradual process.
+This is a gradual process.

 First the light will fade from the flight condition color to a bright yellow to indicate "Populated night".
 As the station gets darker, the light fades to a darker yellow by the time the station is "pitch black" in night.